bactopia/bactopia-gather/README.md

-# bactopia-prepper
+# bactopia-gather
-The methods used in Bactopia to get all the samples in one place
+The methods used in Bactopia to gather all samples into one place